|Ted William Miller|

 Frank Louis Strukel was the father of Dianne Lynn Strukel, born in 1949.

-And much like her early childhood days when Carol first learned of her adoption, and before our initial search in 1982, Carol Sue Miller, born in 1946, was again without a father.
+Now, much like her early childhood days when Carol first learned of her adoption, Carol Sue Miller, born in 1946, was again without a father.